machine mastery

 Signs:

-• Grounds piled higher on one side
+• Grounds visibly higher on one side

-• Different color zones in extracted puck
+• Different color zones in the extracted puck

 2. Inconsistent Grind Quality